 Newcastle United fans have had a lot to put up with in recent times and some of the club’s transfer moves over the last few years have been baffling.
 They have proved in the past that you don’t need restrictions on trade to buy poorly.
 They used to happily do it the summer as well, or at any time during the season when they felt their money was sitting around doing nothing.
-So let’s take a look back at the top ten worst Newcastle United signings ever.
+So let’s take a look back at the ten worst Newcastle United signings ever.

 9. Alessandro Pistone

 Pistone was signed from Inter Milan for £4.5 million.
 He was dubbed the new Maldini by someone who clearly doesn’t know what they’re talking about.
-Pistone arrived for Dalglish’s first full season in charge and playing on the left hand side of a back three he initially looked good.
-This however, did not last long.
+Pistone arrived for Dalglish’s first full season in charge and playing on the left-hand side of a back three he initially looked good.
+This, however, did not last long.

-He impressively disaccustomed himself to the pace of the English game, culminating in his woeful FA Cup Final performance during which he was almost comically destroyed by the Flying Dutchman, Marc Overmars, almost comically destroyed him.
+He impressively disaccustomed himself to the pace of the English game, culminating in his woeful FA Cup Final performance during which the Flying Dutchman, Marc Overmars, almost comically destroyed him.

 8. Stephane Guivarc’h